cisco-open/camblet/site/docs/src/content/docs/start/installation.md

 description: 'How to install Nasp'
 ---

-Currently the only supported operating system is Ubuntu 22.04 LTS and onwards (or Kernel 5.14 and up).
+Currently the supported operating systems are:

+- Ubuntu/Debian (Kernel version 5.14 and up).
+- CentOS/Fedora (Kernel version 5.14 and up).

 ## Automatic install